Variational Autoencoder (VAE)

 Inspired by information theory, machine learning practitioners employed the concept of Autoencoders.

-To the best of my knowledge first publication of autoencoders or autoassociative neural networks was made by Mark Kramer in 1991, where autoencoders were seen as a non-linear dimensionality reduction tool, a non-linear analogue of PCA.
+To the best of my knowledge first publication on autoencoders or autoassociative neural networks was written by Mark Kramer in 1991, where autoencoders were seen as a non-linear dimensionality reduction tool, a non-linear analogue of PCA.

 The logic of autoencoder is to train such encoder and decoder neural networks that encoder can compress the high-dimensional input data to a low-dimensional latent representation (or on the image below) and then the decoder is able to reconstruct (or on the image below) accurately enough from this latent representation.